 - Changing specific deductions: Congress could target specific itemized deductions.
 For example, the tax plan proposed by House Republicans in June 2016 would repeal all itemized deductions except those for charitable contributions and home mortgage interest.
 This repeal would reduce the number of itemizers.

-- Capping total itemized deductions: For example, the Trump plan would cap itemized deductions at $100,000 for single filers and $200,000 for joint filers.
+- Capping total itemized deductions: For example, the 2016 Trump plan would have capped itemized deductions at $100,000 for single filers and $200,000 for joint filers.
 Such a cap could apply to all deductions, or only some deductions.